ssfsx17/ffpnp/readable.md

 ### Status: Lucid Dreaming

 Restores MP during the status phase.
-The amount restored is equal to 1% of your maximum MP.
+The amount restored is equal to your Level
+\* Spirit \* 0.05

 ### Status: Macrocosmos